-Leach Croucher: Murder probe opened after items found at house
+Leah Croucher: Murder probe opened after Milton Keynes house searched

 The teenager was last seen on CCTV in the city on 15 February 2019.

-Officers have been at the property since Monday night after they received information from a member of the public.
+Officers have been at the property since 18:30 BST on Monday after they received information from a member of the public.

+Police described the scene as "challenging and complex" and said they would be there for "a significant period of time".

+Det Ch Supt Ian Hunter said: "Following a call to police on Monday, we attended an address and located items of concern within the property.